Dynamical-Intelligence-Group/Dynamical-Intelligence-Group.github.io/_news/IBRO_collaborative_grant_announcement.md

 related_posts: false
 ---

-DIG is excited to have been awarded an International Brain Research Organization (IBRO) Collaborative Research Grant funded to expand our collaboration with Prof. Roberto Bottini's group (U Trento)!
+DIG is excited to have been awarded an International Brain Research Organization (IBRO) Collaborative Research Grant funded to expand our collaboration with Prof. Roberto Bottini's group (University of Trento)!
+We appreciate the support.